VillagerUnknown/VillagerUnknown/README.md

 ## Current Project

-I am currently working on Villager Coin, a coin currency library with various addons.
+I am currently working on **Villager Coin**, a coin currency library with various addons.
 It also optionally changes villager trading to use coins instead of emeralds.
 Your support downloading the mod and providing feedback by creating a Github issue is greatly appreciated!

 - https://www.curseforge.com/minecraft/mc-mods/villagerunknown-villagercoin